narakuw/XTD/README.md

 # XTD
-This is a profile of QuantumultX and Clash
+This is a profile of QuantumultX